Questions & Answers

 Are you affiliated with the “New Age”?

 Most of my work presents realistic principles, perspectives, and practices from the conventional and the transcendental – how to live with a peaceful heart and a warrior spirit — with our head in the clouds and feet on the ground.
-(Now that I have four grandchildren, the bookstores may finally move my books from the New Age to the Middle Age section in the stores.)
+(Now that I have five grandchildren, the bookstores may finally move my books from the New Age to the Middle Age section in the stores.)

 I love your life purpose book, The Life You Were Born to Live, a guide to finding your life purpose.
 But it doesn't seem to cover anyone born after the year 2000.
 What can you say about these children?